top

 “Every day I realize how important I am to my parents.
 The fact that I was adopted doesn’t matter.
 It is simply another way to become a parent.
 My parents have been asked by other couples considering adoption if they could go back in time would they choose to have a child of their own blood,” says Scott.

 “The answer has always been a resounding ‘No!’.
 The love we share can be no greater than that experienced by biological children and their parents.
-After adopting, every adoptive family comes to learn this fact.
+After adoption, every adoptive family comes to learn this fact.
 Those who have the luxury of seeing my parents and I interact can see the bond between us.”

 The Love of Two Families